 Since many people take out life insurance when they buy a house, a decreasing term policy is a common option.
 This covers you for the amount left to pay on your current mortgage and decreases over time as you pay off what you owe.

-Great, you’ve secured your mortgage!
-But wait, your child still needs feeding and clothing, and there are still bills to pay.
-While a decreasing term policy affords peace of mind to secure your most valuable asset, it leaves nothing left over for your family to cover costs associated with living.
+However, while a decreasing term policy affords peace of mind to secure your most valuable asset, it leaves nothing left over for your family to cover costs associated with living.

 You may want to ask yourself: